Lithe CTO – Derek Crawford

 For many years now I’ve worked with companies who have looked to improve their customer on-boarding processes, especially in the BPO sector.
 For these companies, on-boarding the customer into their operational systems can be a challenge.
 The commitments made by the Sales team now have to be delivered upon.

-It was for that reason that we created Onevolve – our Intelligent Automation solution to help our clients “instantly and effortlessly” onboard their customers.
-By using Onevolve our clients have been able to have new customers operational within hours, while still allowing flexibility to deliver the customers solution exactly as they want it.
-Onevolve also contains “Engage”, our Customer Experience portal, that means you and your customers can be sharing and collaborating together (on data, documents, processes) within minutes.
+It was for that reason that we created Lithe Intelligent Automation – our Intelligent Automation solution to help our clients “instantly and effortlessly” onboard their customers.
+By using Lithe Intelligent Automation our clients have been able to have new customers operational within hours, while still allowing flexibility to deliver the customers solution exactly as they want it.
+Lithe Intelligent Automation also contains our Customer Experience Portal, that means you and your customers can be sharing and collaborating together (on data, documents, processes) within minutes.
 Click here to find out more.